Select date to apply

 This course is ideal if you want to find employment in the music industry, work as a self-employed musician or practitioner in the creative industries.
 It will help develop your practical and theoretical understanding of a wider range of music styles and improve your performance, composition and production skills.

 The performance pathway allows you to develop your skills through specialist lessons for music composition, instrumental and ensemble performance in a range of contexts.
-You will learn to use a range of software such as Logic and Sibelius and release your tracks via the student-run Brainworks Music Label.
+You will learn to use a range of software such as Logic and Sibelius and release your tracks via the student-run record music labels.

 Modules may include:

-This course is assessed through coursework with creative practical assignment tasks.
+This course is assessed through coursework with creative practical assignment tasks and an externally controlled assessment.
 These reflect industry practice and develop fundamental skills that are required for employment in the music industry, including performance projects and coursework assignments.